Rajib-Mardi/Website-Monitoring/README.md

+###  Written automation script for monitoring a web application and notifying about the status as well as recovering the application
 ###  Project:

-* Written automation script for monitoring a web application and notifying about the status as well as recovering the application
+* Website Monitoring and Recovery
 ### Technologiesused:
 * Python, AWS , Docker, Linux